|9th President of Israel|

 Peres was first elected to the Knesset in the 1959 elections, as a member of the Mapai party.
 He was given the role of Deputy Defense Minister, which he filled until 1965.
 Peres and Moshe Dayan left Mapai with David Ben-Gurion to form a new party, Rafi, which reconciled with Mapai and joined the Alignment (a left-wing alliance) in 1968.
 He held negotiations with John F. Kennedy, which concluded with the sale of Hawk anti-aircraft missiles to Israel, the first sale of US military equipment to Israel.

-In 1969, Peres was appointed Minister of Immigrant Absorption and in 1970 he became Minister of Transportation and Communications.
-In 1974, after a period as Information Minister, he was appointed Minister of Defense in the Yitzhak Rabin government, having been Rabin's chief rival for the post of Prime Minister after Golda Meir resigned in the aftermath of the Yom Kippur War.
-During this time, Peres continued to challenge Rabin for the chairmanship of the party, but in 1977, he again lost to Rabin in the party elections.
+he was appointed Minister of Defense in the Yitzhak Rabin government, having been Rabin's chief rival for the post of Prime Minister in the 1974 Israeli Labor Party leadership election after Golda Meir resigned in the aftermath of the Yom Kippur War.
+During this time, Peres continued to challenge Rabin for the chairmanship of the party, but in February 1977, he again lost to Rabin in the party's leadership election.

 Entebbe rescue operation, 1976